JunfLi-TJU/ACML2021-Journal-Track/README.md

 # WSRegret-OKS
-Source codes of algorithms and datasets for our paper "Worst-case Regret Analysis of Computationally Budgeted Online Kernel Selection", accepted in ACML2021 Journal Track.
+Source codes of algorithms and datasets for our paper "Worst-case Regret Analysis of Computationally Budgeted Online Kernel Selection", accepted in ACML2021 Journal Track (Machine Mearning Journal).

 table 4, 5, 6 and 7 contain all of the codes.
 classification contains the classification datasets,